New Zealand Derby (football)

-The New Zealand Derby (Mai te Raki ki te Tonga), also known as the Kiwi Clásico, or Kiwi Derby is a local football derby in the A-League Men, Australia's top soccer league, between the two New Zealand-based clubs in the league: Auckland FC and Wellington Phoenix.
+The New Zealand Derby (Mai te Raki ki te Tonga), also known as the Kiwi Derby is a local football derby in the A-League Men, Australia's top soccer league, between the two New Zealand-based clubs in the league: Auckland FC and Wellington Phoenix.

-Name

-The New Zealand derby has the nickname of the Kiwi-Clásico.
-The nickname is derived from El Clásico, the rivalry between Barcelona and Real Madrid in Spain, one of the largest sporting rivalries in the world.
-The name was officially announced by the A-Leagues prior to the kickoff of the 2024–25 A-League Men season, the first season since Auckland FC were founded in 2024.
-However, the rivalry is more commonly referred to as the New Zealand Derby, especially in New Zealand.

 History

+Originally dubbed the "Kiwi Classico" by the A-League, it was renamed to the New Zealand Derby, with the Maori-language name Mai te Raki ki te Tonga - 'from the North to the South' being presented at the first meeting of the two clubs.

+2024–25

-The first meeting of the two clubs was on 2 November 2024, at Sky Stadium in Wellington in Round 3 of the 2024–25 season.
-The match was played in front of 26,252 spectators in attendance. the match would finish in a 2–0 win for Auckland, thanks to a clean sheet from former Wellington player Alex Paulsen and goals by Jake Brimmer in the 89th minute and the 90+6th minute.
-To celebrate their win, after the match Auckland hired a digital billboard outside Sky Stadium, which read "Welcome to Ellington.
+The first meeting between the two clubs took place on 2 November 2024 at Sky Stadium in Wellington, during the third matchday of the 2024–25 season.
+The match was played in front of 26,252 spectators and finished 2–0 to Auckland, with former Wellington player Alex Paulsen keeping a clean sheet and Jake Brimmer scoring in the 89th and 90+6 minutes.
+Following the match, Auckland hired a digital billboard outside Sky Stadium which read, "Welcome to Ellington.
 We took the W back to Auckland".

-The second match was played at Go Media Stadium in front of a crowd of 26,253 and ended 2–1 to Auckland.
-It was this game where Auckland conceded their first ever competitive goal, scored by Kosta Barbarouses.
-In their third meeting, also at Go Media Stadium, Auckland triumphed again with their largest winning margin against any team to date, 6–1, including the club's first hattrick, scored by Neyder Moreno.
+The second meeting was played at Go Media Stadium in front of 26,253 spectators and ended 2–1 to Auckland.
+In that match, Auckland conceded their first-ever competitive goal, scored by Kosta Barbarouses.
+The third encounter, also held at Go Media Stadium, recorded Auckland FC's largest attendance of 27,009 and saw the club secure their biggest win, defeating Wellington Phoenix 6–1.
+The match included the club’s first hat-trick, scored by Logan Rogerson, while Luke Brooke-Smith became the Phoenix’s youngest goalscorer.